tomchen/my-avatar/README.md

 ### SVG animation

-In SVG files, SMIL and CSS animation are kept, but JavaScript animation is sanitized.
+In SVG files, SMIL and CSS animation are kept, but any JavaScript code will be sanitized.

 ### GitHub README.md Image Support Tests